By: Robert M. Califf, M.D. and Rachel Sherman, M.D., M.P.H.

 There is little doubt that the new sources of data now being opened to researchers, clinicians, and patients hold enormous potential for improving the quality, safety, and efficiency of medical care.
 But as we work to understand both the promise and pitfalls of far-reaching technological changes, we need a more functional vocabulary for talking about these complex subjects, one that allows us to think about data, information, and evidence in ways that capture multiple dimensions of quality and fitness for purpose (e.g., for appropriate use in regulatory decision making).
 The incorporation of “real-world evidence”—that is, evidence derived from data gathered from actual patient experiences, in all their diversity— in many ways represents an important step toward a fundamentally better understanding of states of disease and health.
 As we begin to adapt “real-world data” into our processes for creating scientific evidence, and as we begin to recognize and effectively address their challenges, we are likely to find that the quality of the answers we receive will depend in large part on whether we can frame the questions in a meaningful way.

-Robert M. Califf, M.D., is FDA’s Deputy Commissioner for Medical Products and Tobacco.
+Robert M. Califf, M.D., previously FDA’s Deputy Commissioner for Medical Products and Tobacco, became FDA’s Commissioner of Food and Drugs on Feb.
+25, 2016.

 Rachel Sherman, M.D., M.P.H., is FDA’s Associate Deputy Commissioner for Medical Products and Tobacco.